After submitting your application

-(a) When starting the doctoral program students will have to matriculate/enrol in one of the participating universites (see also Status).
+(a) When starting the doctoral program you will have to matriculate/enrol in one of the participating universites (see also Status).

-(b) For the matriculation/enrollment students will need to show all their original school leaving and university certificates and transcripts.
+(b) For the matriculation/enrollment you will need to show all your original school leaving and university certificates and transcripts.

-(c) During the first semester, students will have to hand in a doctoral project proposal with the most relevant faculty/department of the university where they have enrolled in order to register as a doctoral candidate.
-I.e., they will have to apply for and be acknowledged as a doctoral candidate by the doctoral committee of that faculty/department.
+(c) During the first semester, you will have to hand in a doctoral project proposal with the most relevant faculty/department of the university where you have enrolled in order to register as a doctoral candidate.
+I.e., you will have to apply for and be acknowledged as a doctoral candidate by the doctoral committee of that faculty/department.

-(d) The place of matriculation (university) and the registration as a doctoral candidate with a faculty/department usually depends on the affiliation of students’ supervisor(s).
-This can be Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin or any of our partner universities in the metropolitan area (Magdeburg, Leipzig, Potsdam).
+(d) The place of matriculation (university) and the registration as a doctoral candidate with a faculty/department usually depends on the affiliation of your supervisor(s).
+This can be Humboldt-Universität zu Berlin, Charité - Universitätsmedizin Berlin, Freie Universität Berlin, Technische Universität Berlin, or one of our partner universities in the metropolitan area, i.e. Magdeburg, Leipzig, or Potsdam.